stalj/prg-basics/02-TypesAndVariables/02-TypesAndVariables.md

     print("After swapping: x=", x, "y=", y)
     ```

-1. Write a program that, for a given speed in km/h, displays the speed in m/s.
+1. Write a program that, for a given speed in km/h, prints the speed in m/s.

     ```python
     ###
     # A program that, for a given speed in km/h,
-    # displays the speed in m/s
+    # prints the speed in m/s
     #
     speed_kmh = 70
     speed_ms = ...